xmonader/info_foundation/docs/contributors/Andreas_Hartl.md

 ## Why do I exist in TF (-: =

-Coordinator of the TF Grid Team
+- Coordinator of the TF Grid Team
-Farmer BizDev coordinator global and contributor Europe Coordinator of the TF Migration team (migrating iTFTs as TFTs to the blockchain) Coordinating the move of GIG installed base to the TF Grid
+- Farmer BizDev coordinator global and contributor Europe
+- Coordinator of the TF Migration team (migrating iTFTs as TFTs to the blockchain)

 ## My Priorities

-Circle setup and team roles/contributions
+- Circle setup and team roles/contributions
-Educate team on circle rules and responsibilities Drive tfgrid website and wiki publication and continous update
+- Educate team on circle rules and responsibilities
+- Drive tfgrid website and wiki publication and continous update